 10. Noise Level and Vibration Influence Workplace Comfort

-The testing team measured sound output in decibels and vibration intensity during refrigerant service machine operation.
+The testing team measured sound output in decibels and vibration intensity during refrigerant recovery machine operation.
 Lower noise levels may improve workplace comfort and communication during extended recovery operations.
-Lower vibration levels may improve workplace comfort and communication during extended recovery operations.
+Lower vibration levels may also improve workplace comfort and communication during extended recovery operations.
 Twin-cylinder designs typically offered smoother operation than single-cylinder alternatives and produced reduced vibration compared to single-cylinder alternatives.

 These ten attributes form the foundation of the comprehensive evaluation process.
-The systematic testing of each refrigerant recycling machine against these criteria provided objective data to help professionals select equipment that meets their specific needs and working conditions.
+The systematic testing of each refrigerant recovery machine against these criteria provided objective data to help professionals select equipment that meets their specific needs and working conditions.

 Three Tested Refrigerant Recovery Units – Detailed Performance Analysis